-If you or someone you know is considering suicide or struggling with mental health, we have resources to help.
+If you or someone you know is struggling with mental health or considering suicide, we have resources to help.

 With 1 in 5 Americans experiencing mental illness in America, it’s imperative that we find new ways that improve access to care.
 We’re raising money to help launch our online assessment, a vital tool to help families and those in crisis find help in a cloudy time.

 Talk About Depression is all ending the shame around suicide and mental illness.
 To learn more and help fund our launch, click below.

 9-1-1 operators have a standard protocol when they receive a suicide-related call.
 This approach helps identify what’s best for the person and how to proceed, and we adopted this into a confidential online assessment that can help during a crisis.